nodejs/node/doc/api/tls.markdown

   objects in the format `{pem: key, passphrase: passphrase}`.
 (Required)
 * `passphrase` : A string of passphrase for the private key or pfx
 * `cert` : A string holding the PEM encoded certificate
-* `ca` : Either a string or list of strings of PEM encoded CA certificates to trust.
+* `ca`: A string, `Buffer` or array of strings or `Buffer`s of trusted certificates in PEM format.
+If this is omitted several well known "root" CAs will be used, like VeriSign.
+These are used to authorize connections.
 * `crl` : Either a string or list of strings of PEM encoded CRLs (Certificate Revocation List)
 * `ciphers`: A string describing the ciphers to use or exclude.